-Pulling a Trailer (if Equipped with a Hitch)
+Pulling a Trailer (If Equipped with a Hitch)

-NOTICE A BRP approved rear hitch plate must be properly installed on the vehicle for hauling trailers.
+NOTICE A BRP approved rear hitch must be properly installed on the vehicle for hauling trailers.

+Riding this vehicle with a trailer substantially increases the risk of toppling, especially on inclined slopes.
 If a trailer is used behind the vehicle make sure that its hitch is compatible with the one installed on the vehicle as an accessory.
 Make sure the trailer is horizontal with the vehicle.
 (In some instances a special extension may have to be installed on the vehicle hitch).
 Use security chains or cables to secure the trailer with the vehicle.